BritikovKI/fm24-artifact/README.md

 This repository contains the following:

 * `Dockerfile` for building the `docker` image.
-* `RUN_BENCHMARKS.sh`: The script to execute the full experimentation suite to both produce the experimental results from the execution and build plots from the results afterwards.
+* `RUN_BENCHMARKS.sh`: The script to execute the full experimentation suite with 600 seconds timeout per instance to both produce the experimental results from the execution and build plots from the results afterwards.
+* `RUN_BENCHMARKS_SMALL.sh`: The script to execute the full experimentation suite with smaller timeouts(10 seconds).
 * `docker_scripts`: A set of scripts that are copied to the `docker` image and used to run the experiments in the `docker` container.
 * `bench`: Collections of benchmarks that are also copied to the `docker` image.
 * `host_scripts`: Collections of scripts that are used to present the results obtained from the experiments; these are intended to run on the host.